 The tax value for hotel and restaurant staff and flight crews during flights is €5.78 per meal.

 If it is not connected with a special agreement with a restaurant on meal services for the staff, the value of a benefit given in the form of a lunch voucher or other similar method of payment with the maximum nominal value of €10.70 is 75 percent of nominal value and at least €6.80.
 If the voucher's nominal value exceeds €10.70, its taxable in-kind benefit value will equal its nominal value.

 The valuation of a voucher or similar method of payment at 75% as described above in subsection 1 requires that employees only can use the voucher to pay for meals, i.e. no money, food ingredients or other commodities are given in return.
 If the voucher does not fulfil these requirements, it must be valued at nominal value.
 An employee can only receive one voucher per actual working day in Finland, on the condition that the employer has not made any other arrangements regarding daily meals.

-The valuation of plastic-card balances at 75% as described above in subsection 1 requires that employees only can use them to pay for meals, i.e. no money, food ingredients or other commodities are given in return.
-If these requirements are not fulfilled, card balance must be valued at nominal value.
+The valuation of amounts of euros on a device at 75%, as described above in subsection 1, requires that employees only can use them to pay for meals, i.e. no money, food ingredients or other commodities are given in return.
+If these requirements are not fulfilled, the euro balance, provided by the employer, on the device must be valued at its nominal value.

 Full room and board

 The value of room and board, lighting and heating is €530.00 per month in a single room and €508.00 per month in a shared room.